Framework Programmes for Research and Technological Development: Horizon 2020

 Horizon 2020 was the eighth framework programme (FP8) funding research, technological development, and innovation.
 The programme's name has been modified to "Framework Programme for Research and Innovation".

 The programme ran from 2014 to 2020 and provided an estimated €80 billion of funding, an increase of 23 per cent on the previous phase.
 The ERC, as one component of H2020, funded 6,707 research projects worth a total of €13.3 billion.

 From 2013 to 2020 the EU's European Research Council assigned to UK scientists €1.7bn in grants, more than any other country.

 Horizon 2020 provided grants to research and innovation projects through open and competitive calls for proposals.
 Legal entities from any country were eligible to submit project proposals to these calls.
 Participation from outside the European Union was explicitly encouraged.
 Participants from European Union member states and countries associated to Horizon 2020 were automatically fundable.

 Horizon 2020 supported open access to research results.
 Projects such as the European Processor Initiative, or the Exscalate4Cov project, were beneficiaries of Horizon 2020.

-Horizon 2020 has been succeeded by Horizon Europe in 2021.
+Horizon 2020 was succeeded by Horizon Europe in 2021.

 Objective and pillars

 The framework programme's objective is to complete the European Research Area (ERA) by coordinating national research policies and pooling research funding in some areas to avoid duplication.
 Horizon 2020 itself is seen as a policy instrument to implement other high-level policy initiatives of the European Union, such as Europe 2020 and Innovation Union.

-The programme consists of three main research areas that are called "pillars":
+The programme consists of three main research areas called "pillars":